 Most employers want to succeed in controlling employee healthcare benefit costs.
-With healthcare costs for employers expected to rise by 4.4% in 2021, efficient strategies to reduce healthcare costs are in high demand.
+Employer healthcare costs are becoming a significant concern for many U.S. businesses, as they are expected to rise by 4.4% in 2021

 As employers try to avoid shifting excess costs to their staff, healthcare cost management must remain a priority.
 That said, healthcare avoidance and stress throughout 2020 may result in higher healthcare utilization rates in 2021.
 Additionally, struggling health care systems may try to recoup lost revenue by increasing their prices.

 On a positive note, with COVID-accelerated innovations in telehealth systems, digital health is becoming more efficient and better organized.
 This easy-access healthcare provides greater satisfaction for employees and employers.
 Reasons for this include:

 - Convenient and easy-to-use health services